-Student Right to Know Act and Campus Crime Act Disclosure Notice

-In compliance with the Higher Education Act of 1965, as amended, and the Student Right to Know Act, DigiPen is pleased to provide copies of the retention, graduation, and employment rates as well as campus crime reports to prospective and current students upon request.
+Student Right to Know Act and Campus Crime Act Disclosure Notice prospective and current students upon request.
 Please send a request to the Office of Admissions (admissions@digipen.edu) or the Office of the Registrar (registrar.us@digipen.edu) to have copies of either report provided.